Rolling Loud: The Movie

-Rolling Loud is an upcoming American comedy film written and directed by Jeremy Garelick.
-The film stars Owen Wilson, Matt Rife, Christine Ko, Christian Convery, Henry Winkler and Olivia Luccardi alongside musical guests such as Sexyy Red, Ty Dolla Sign, and Ski Mask the Slump God.
+Rolling Loud: The Movie is an upcoming American comedy film written and directed by Jeremy Garelick.
+The film stars Owen Wilson, Matt Rife, Christine Ko, Christian Convery, Henry Winkler, and Jolene Blalock alongside musical guests such as Sexyy Red, Ty Dolla Sign, Ski Mask the Slump God, and Travis Scott.

 Premise

 Inspired by a true story, this comedy is the story of an overprotective father who attempts to bond with his 13-year-old son by sneaking him into the Rolling Loud hip-hop music festival in Miami.